New York vacation rental tax guide

 Who’s required to collect and file taxes on short-term rentals in New York?

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you're likely responsible for collecting, filing, and remitting short-term rental taxes to New York authorities.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling for more than three days a year, you’re likely responsible for collecting, filing, and remitting lodging taxes to New York state authorities.

 Location is key to compliance